JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 - Class name postfix.
 - Whether to use Lombok or not.
 - Comment link regexp.
 It allows JPA Buddy to associate DTO with its JPA Entity.
 To specify a placeholder for the target entity FQN in a comment use the `(?<entity>.*)` pattern.
 So, if the regexp is defined as `A DTO for the{@link (?.*)} entity.` it will be resolved in the following comment: `//A DTO for the {@link io.jpabuddy.demo.entities.Project} entity.`.
 The feature is disabled when the field is empty.
 - Name pattern regexp.
-It may be useful if you use a strong naming convention between JPA Entities and DTOs.
-It allows JPA Buddy to associate DTO with its JPA Entity.
-To specify a placeholder for the simple class name of the target JPA entity use the `(?<entity>.)` pattern.
+This option is useful if you use an obligatory naming convention for DTOs.
+It allows JPA Buddy to associate DTO with its JPA Entity using a DTO name only.
+To specify a placeholder for the simple class name of the target JPA entity, use the `(?<entity>.)` pattern.
 E.g., `(?.)Dto` means that the `MyEntityDto` class will be considered as a DTO for `MyEntity`.
 The feature is disabled when the field is empty.

 As soon as JPA Buddy is able to associate DTO class with the entity:
   - The DTO class will appear in the DTOs section in the JPA Structure panel (1)